Skip to content

 Identify if you are on a legacy Freemius license

-Legacy Freemius licensing was used in WP Full Pay versions below 8.x.
-If you are on one of these versions, auto-updates are blocked and certain Stripe payment features will not work correctly.
+Legacy Freemius licensing was used in older WP Full Pay releases.
+If you are on one of these releases, auto-updates are blocked and certain Stripe payment features will not work correctly.

 Check your plugin version:

-⚠️ Important: If your version number starts with 7 or lower (for example, 7.1.7), you are on a legacy version tied to Freemius licensing.
+⚠️ Important: If your installation still shows Freemius licensing screens, you are on a legacy version tied to Freemius licensing.
 You will need to migrate before you can update.

 Signs that you are on a legacy Freemius license:

-📝 Note: If your version is already 8.x or higher, you are on the current licensing system.
-If you are still seeing update errors, see the Download failed.
+📝 Note: If your installation is already on the current licensing system, but you are still seeing update errors, see the Download failed.
 Unauthorized error message article instead.

 Why legacy versions cause Stripe errors